The History of Marketing Architecture in Canada : Ongoing Considerations for Contemporary Practice (Routledge Research in Architecture)

 Full Description

 Readers gain a broader perspective on how architects have historically navigated marketing and professional identity, and how these debates continue to influence contemporary practice.
-By situating current discourse within its historical context, the book explains why marketing has often been regarded as a "dirty" word in the architecture industry.
-Case studies highlight how firms have employed branding, storytelling, and public relations to articulate their value, while a multi method research approach connects past concerns with present challenges around self promotion.
+By situating current discourse within its historical context, this book explains why marketing has often been regarded as a "dirty" word in the architecture industry.
+Case studies highlight how firms have employed branding, storytelling, and public relations to articulate their value, while a multi-method research approach connects past concerns with present challenges around self-promotion.

-By examining these issues through a Canadian lens, the book fills a critical gap in architectural history and professional knowledge, showing how marketing has shaped — and continues to shape — the value of architecture and the architect's public image.
+By examining these issues through a Canadian lens, this book fills a critical gap in architectural history and professional knowledge, showing how marketing has shaped—and continues to shape—the value of architecture and the architect's public image.

 Contents